-EMS agencies in Washington respond to 911 calls 24 hours a day, 7 days a week, 365 days a year.
+EMS agencies in Washington respond to 911 calls 24 hours a day, seven days a week, 365 days a year.
 Divided into eight trauma care regions, they respond to emergency situations such as car accidents, search & rescue, heart attacks, stroke, substance use, and mental health crises.
 Per WEMSIS in 2022, it is estimated that Washington EMS Agencies responded to over 818,000 dispatch calls.
 That same number of people would fill T-Mobile Park (home of the Mariners) and Lumen Field (home of the Seahawks and Sounders) seven times.
 Of those 818,000 dispatch calls, 684,000 (83.6%) resulted in transport to a secondary location including emergency departments, hospital-to-hospital transfers, medical transfers, and more.

 The magnitude of the work EMS agencies provide has a cost.
-In the Ground Ambulance Provider survey, the 65 provider respondents estimated the cost of various components of their services. as roughly estimated by respondents that a single EMS agency costs roughly \$7.6 million to operate annually, the largest share of that cost being EMT/response staff, at just over \$5 million.
-Providers responding to the survey varied greatly in size and provider type.
-Of the 65 respondents, 58 (89%) were public providers and 7 (11%) were private/non-government providers.
+In the Ground Ambulance Provider survey, the 65 provider respondents each estimated the cost of various components of their services.
+The response rate to the survey was approximately 15%.
+Of the 65 respondents, 58 (89%) were public providers and seven (11%) were private/non-government providers.

+There was substantial variance in the size, provider type, and geographic region served by the survey respondents.
+For illustrative purposes, the average EMS agency cost reported was roughly estimated at \$7.6 million to operate annually, the largest share of that cost being EMT/response staff, at just over \$5 million.
 The providers also varied greatly in the size of their paid and volunteer staff.
 Responding providers noted that the amounts provided were estimates and that costs can vary greatly from year to year.
-However, these numbers provide an important window into how much EMS providers themselves estimate it costs to operate an EMS agency in Washington.
+However, these numbers provide a window into how much EMS providers themselves estimate it costs to operate an EMS agency in Washington.